Guidelines for Graduate Student Grievance Hearings, University of North Dakota

 - A grievant may be accompanied by an advisor, who may be a lawyer, when appearing at any grievance hearing;

-- The principle parties should have equal access to relevant information and documentation;
+- The principal parties should have equal access to relevant information and documentation;

 - An individual’s privacy and confidentiality should be respected, subject to the need for an open and fair investigation.